battle15/CIS260_Capstone/README.md

 - Feel: palette and fonts that professional and fresh

--Colors: Green, White, and Gray/Beige
+- Colors: Green, White, and Gray/Beige
--Font: Lato
+- Font: Lato